lgw2/lgw2.github.io/_teaching/csci-112-summer-2021/syllabus.md

 I [rented it from Amazon](https://www.amazon.com/Problem-Solving-Program-Design-C-ebook-dp-B00XIH482S/dp/B00XIH482S/ref=mt_other?_encoding=UTF8&me=&qid=) for $35 to use on the Kindle App on my iPad.
+Other options for renting or buying the textbook exist.
+If anyone finds any particularly good ones, let me know and I'll put them up here.

 ### Office hours